Amstel Gold Race (men's race): Cauberg finish

-From 2003 to 2016, the finish was shortly after the top of the Cauberg climb in Valkenburg.
+From 2003 to 2016, the finish was situated shortly after the top of the Cauberg climb in Valkenburg.
 Kazakh rider Alexander Vinokourov won the first uphill-finish edition with an attack before the Cauberg.
-In 2013 the finish was moved 1.8 km away from the top of the Cauberg, near the centre of Valkenburg, resulting in a mainly flat, straight finish.
-In 2017 the race organisers moved the finish so that the final climb of the Cauberg came 19 km from the finish, hoping for a "more open" race.
-The most successful rider in recent years has been classics specialist Philippe Gilbert.
-The Belgian won the race four times between2010 and 2017, basing his victories on late bursts of speed and power on the Cauberg.
-Therefore, earned the nickname of ‘Mister Cauberg’ and ‘Amstel Gilbert Race’ came up.
-In 2015 Polish rider Michał Kwiatkowski became the first reigning world champion to win the race since Bernard Hinault in 1981.
+In 2013, the finish was moved 1.8 km away from the top of the Cauberg, near the centre of Valkenburg, resulting in a flat, straight finish.
+In 2017, the race organisers moved the finish so that the final climb of the Cauberg came 19 km from the finish, aiming for a more open race.

+During the 2010s, the most successful rider was classics specialist Philippe Gilbert.
+The Belgian won the race four times between 2010 and 2017, basing his victories on late bursts of speed on the Cauberg.
+This success earned him the nickname "Mister Cauberg", and the event was sometimes colloquially referred to as the "Amstel Gilbert Race".
+In 2015, Polish rider Michał Kwiatkowski became the first reigning world champion to win the race since Bernard Hinault in 1981.
 Kwiatkowski won again seven years later, when he outsprinted Benoît Cosnefroy in the finish of the 2022 edition.

-Mathieu van der Poel famously won in 2019, where he first at the Gulperberg broke away but was caught back before Kruisberg and fell back.
-Julian Alaphillippe and Jacob Fuglsang went together away at Eyserbosweg and thought later they would sprint for the win.
-But Van der Poel came back with a little group in his wheel and managed to catch the two leaders and would sprint for the win.
+Mathieu van der Poel won the 2019 edition after an initial breakaway attempt at the Gulperberg was neutralised before the Kruisberg.
+Julian Alaphilippe and Jakob Fuglsang escaped at the Eyserbosweg, establishing a lead they held into the final kilometre.
+However, van der Poel led a small chase group to catch the leaders in the final stretch, subsequently winning the sprint finish.